Skip to content

 Parameter Description

-• condition: A boolean value to control whether this SET field is applied.
+• condition: A boolean value that controls whether to apply this SET field.

-• val: An object representing the new value to be updated for the field.
+• val: An object representing the new value to update the field to.

 Examples